 Teacher Loan Forgiveness Program

-Administered by the U.S. Department of Education, this program, like APLE, is intended to encourage college students to enter and stay in the teaching profession.
+Like APLE, this program administered by the U.S. Department of Education, intends to encourage college students to enter and stay in the teaching profession.

-If you teach full-time for five years in underserved elementary and secondary schools (including all schools operated by the Bureau of Indian Education), and you meet other specific requirements, you become eligible for up to $17,500 in forgiveness for your direct subsidized and unsubsidized student loans, including Federal Stafford Loans.
-You can't apply for the program until you have completed five full years of teaching.
+If you teach full-time for 5 years in underserved elementary and secondary schools (including all schools operated by the Bureau of Indian Education), and meet other specific requirements, you become eligible for up to $17,500 in forgiveness for your direct subsidized and unsubsidized student loans, including Federal Stafford Loans.
+You can't apply for the program until you have completed 5 full years of teaching.